Darkvanilla22/SVG-Logo-Maker/README.md

 ```bash
 node index.js
 ```
 Follow the prompts to provide information about your project.
-Once you've answered all the questions, the application will generate a README.md file in the project directory.
+Once you've answered all the questions, the application will generate a SVG file in the project directory.

 ## License